434huzaifa/TechTronics-Client/README.md

 This is a technology and electronics shop. people can buy various kind of gadget here

 ### Feature
-- Cart
+- Cart System
-- Gmail and Email/password login
+- Gmail and Email/password login System
-- Create Update Delete item
+- Create Update item
-- return policy
+- Search Item
-- Filter product
+- Popular item based on star and price

 Website Link: [Techtronics](https://brandshop-huzaifa.web.app)